open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 ## 💥 `@opentelemetry/core` API changes

 The environment variable utilities have changed to no longer have one large load and parse of all possible `OTEL_*` environment variables.
 Instead there are `get{Type}FromEnv()` utilities to handle the various [specified OpenTelemetry SDK environment variable types](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#configuration-types).

 The caller should now handle default values.
+The authority for default values is the [OpenTelemetry Environment Variable Spec](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#general-sdk-configuration).
+The previously used defaults in the 1.x code can be seen [here](https://github.com/open-telemetry/opentelemetry-js/blob/e9d3c71918635d490b6a9ac9f8259265b38394d0/packages/opentelemetry-core/src/utils/environment.ts#L154-L239).

 - `getEnv().OTEL_FOO` -> `get{Type}FromEnv('OTEL_FOO') ?? defaultValue`
   - `getStringFromEnv()`